gklijs/vados_bass/root/home.md

 ## My journey to mastering the bass

 This is the home page of my new site.
-I play pass about 5 years now, but trying to make an effort to improve my playing, as I still consider myself a beginner.
+I play bass about 5 years now, but trying to make an effort to improve my playing, as I still consider myself a beginner.
 A lot of the time I didn't practice daily, something I try to improve with the log starting in [February 2021](/log/2021/2).